What is a Driver’s Abstract/ Driving Record and how can I obtain one?

 The medical examination tests functional abilities (physical demands of the job) as outlined in the job posting and other health related testing not limited to the requirements to obtain a Class 2 license through the Province of Nova Scotia.
 Candidates will be asked to set up their appointment date with the employer’s service provider when they reach Stage 6 of the recruitment process and are provided with a conditional offer of employment.
 The employer will pay the cost for the medical examinations.

-Please access our ‘Job Seeker Tools’ to assist you in preparing for the application and interview process on Halifax Regional Municipality's Employment page.
+Please access our job seeker tools to assist you in preparing for the application and interview process.

 Is the Transit Operator position a union position?